fsquillace/junest/README.md

 Run JuNest installed programs directly from host OS
 ---------------------------------------

-Installed programs can be accessible directly from host.
+Installed programs can be accessible directly from host without calling `junest` command.
 For instance, supposing the host OS is an Ubuntu distro you can directly run `pacman` by simply updating the `PATH` variable: